Visit Charlottesville's Most Unique Attraction

 Sunday, 1 pm – 5 pm

-Closed Monday and the following holidays: January 1, July 4, Thanksgiving, December 24 and 25.
-Check our calendar for the most up-to-date information.
+Closed Monday and most major holidays; check our calendar for the most up-to-date information.

 There is a free, guided tour every Saturday at 10:30 am.
 Schedule a tour for a group or school by filling out our tour request form.